andrewlevada/webpack-lit-template/README.md

 npm run build
 ```

-You can also generate build with stats file, that can later be used for bundle analysis:
+You can also generate build and _stats.json_ file, that can later be used for bundle analysis ([this tool](https://alexkuz.github.io/webpack-chart/) is my favourite):

 ```bash
 npm run build:stats